-The University of North Alabama Police Department is vested with full police power to serve the University Community, has authority in University-related matters throughout the State of Alabama, and has cooperative agreements with other law enforcement agencies throughout the State.
-All traffic regulations that apply anywhere in the State, apply while on the University Campus.
-We encourage you to follow the traffic laws, and watch for pedestrian traffic while on campus.
+UPD is vested with full police power to serve the University Community, has authority in University-related matters throughout the State of Alabama, and has cooperative agreements with other law enforcement agencies throughout the State.
+All traffic regulations that apply anywhere in the State apply while on the University Campus.
+We encourage you to follow the traffic laws and watch for pedestrian traffic while on campus.